Sweden - Agriculture

 The ‘economic and sustainable development’ unit takes the lead on programming within Sida

 Within the Ministry of Foreign Affairs (MFA), the United Nations (UN) Policy Department, the Global Agenda Departments, and the Department for International Development and Cooperation are the main departments that focus on agriculture.
-The third of these departments coordinates the development of strategy for Sida, including on agriculture-related topics.
-Within Sida, besides the geographic departments in charge of country-specific programming, the most relevant unit is Economic and Sustainable Development Unit in the Department for International Organizations and Policy Support.
+The Department for International Development and Cooperation, in particular, coordinates the development of a strategy for Sida, including on agriculture-related topics.
+Within Sida, besides the geographic departments in charge of country-specific programming, the most relevant unit is the Economic and Sustainable Development Unit in the Department for International Organizations and Policy Support.